 Authentic Local Shopping

-Sarajevo is one of the best places in the region for shopping, so make sure to take advantage.
-From food and clothes, to traditional crafts, perfumes and cutlery, everything is sold out in the street in the very centre.
+Sarajevo is one of the best shopping places in the region, so make sure to take advantage of it.
+From food and clothes to traditional crafts, perfumes, and cutlery, everything is sold on the streets in the very center.
 You can easily find local souvenirs in centrally located streets like Bascarsija, Kovaci, and Kazanciluk.
 For more local charm and cuisine, be sure to visit the Markala City Market.

 Traditional Bosnian Dinner with a Local Family Small Group Tour